roskyba/HeyAgentsDev/review.markdown

   good description: find an excellent agent like <span class='replace-agent-name'>yours</span>. average description: find an agent that suits their specific needs. bad description: avoid the negative experience you had with your agent.
+  heading: See who the right agent is next time you sell with Hey Agents
+  sharing: Know someone who is thinking of selling? sharing quote: We believe Hey Agents removes a lot of the pain points associated
+    with the agent selection process.
+We would really appreciate if you could share our amazing free service with your friends & family.
+  image:
+    file: "/assets/img/pad-app.png"
+    alt: App screenshot
   options:
   - header: Looking to sell again?
     text: Learn more about receiving bespoke proposals from top local agents through